Shipping household goods to Hong Kong with clearer customs planning

 • Hong Kong International Airport (HKG) – Air freight available

-• Shenzhen (Mainland China) – Sea freight and air freight available
+• Shenzhen – Sea freight and air freight available

 Transit time per destination